tc-mccarthy/tcs3/README.md

 </ul>

 <h3>Unsolicited advice</h3>
 While S3 is relatively inexpensive (very inexpensive the more you use it), it's not free and it's not just how much you upload to it, but how much traffic you're getting.
-If there are a lot of get requests going to it (take a look at <a href="http://aws.amazon.com/s3/pricing/">Amazon's S3 pricing</a> guide) it could get expensive.
+If your bucket is receiving a lot of GET requests (which happens when you have a lot of traffic on your site) it could get expensive (take a look at <a href="http://aws.amazon.com/s3/pricing/">Amazon's S3 pricing</a> guide).
 The cache headers being assigned by this plugin will certainly help, but if you sign up for a <a href="http://www.cloudflare.com">free Cloudflare account</a> and set up your <a href="http://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html">S3 bucket as a subdomain</a> that Cloudflare is caching, responses to initial requests will come from S3, but many subsequent requests will hit Cloudflare and cost you nothing (and images will load faster because Cloudflare is a CDN).